 Being familiar with its automotive renown, Jim and I started our search in Bowling Green.
 Not only did we find a handful of strong contenders to purchase, we found activities and events to turn the trek into a vacation.

-We wanted to experience the whole hot rod playground that is Bowling Green: from automotive history, to whipping around a track at top speeds, to watching the pros in action.
+We wanted to experience the whole hot rod playground that is Bowling Green: from automotive history, to whipping around a track in America’s sports car, to watching the pros in action.
 With our wishlist in mind, we centered our trip around the Corvette museum and the Danchuk Tri-Five Nationals.